 We are there when in 1859 when John Brown stays at Douglass’ home and delivers a speech at the Rochester City Hall.
 We are there when Douglass watches Lincoln’s train pass through Rochester en route to his inauguration.
 Later, we are there on November 8th, 1864 when Douglass casts his vote for Lincoln’s re-election — as also faced and scared off with his fists four drunken white men who shouted at him, “Nigger.”

 During the secession crisis, Douglass stayed in Rochester.
-He deeply fretted that a compromise might be forged preventing war and preserving slaver.
-He thought President-elect Lincoln might be more of a friend to slavery than a foe.
-During this period, Douglass considered emigrating to Haiti.
-He went to a farewell event for African-American Rochesterians who were going to Haiti.
+He deeply fretted that a compromise might be forged preventing war and preserving slavery; President-elect Lincoln might prove to be more of a friend to slavery than a foe.
+During this period, Douglass considered emigrating to Haiti, attending a farewell event for African-American Rochesterians who were going to Haiti.
 But Douglass stayed.

 We see him on May 3rd, 1861 join some twenty thousand Rochestarians who gathered in the city center to watch and cheer as eight companies of soldiers paraded to the train station and off to war to become the Thirteenth New York Volunteers.
 As thrilled as Douglass was, he bemoaned that no black men were part of Rochester’s first war parade.
 Later, Douglass’ sons would serve in the Union army.
 Lewis survived the Second Battle of Fort Wagner in which half his regiment was killed.